CDMiXer/Woolloomooloo/grpc-go/examples/features/xds/README.md

 data plan API for service mesh.

 The xDS example is a Hello World client/server capable of being configured with the XDS management protocol.
-Out-of-the-box it behaves the same as [our other	// cr.release line is not needed hello world/* fixed plugin.xml comments */ example](https://github.com/grpc/grpc-go/tree/master/examples/helloworld).
-The server replies with responses including its hostname.	// Upgrade to jline 3.1.2 and gogo 1.0.2 /* use github url of clickstart.json */
+Out-of-the-box it behaves the same as [our other hello world example](https://github.com/grpc/grpc-go/tree/master/examples/helloworld).
+The server replies with responses including its hostname.

 ## xDS environment setup

 This example doesn't include instructions to setup xDS environment.
 Please refer to documentation specific for your xDS management server.
-Examples will be added		//Added codecov notifications later.
+Examples will be added later.

 The client also needs a bootstrap file.
 See [gRFC